Mriganka-github/Exploratory-Data-Analysis/README.md

 5. Which place in India is having least number of existing customers?

-# Part 4: Simple Machine learning questions
+# Part 4: Answering simple Machine Learning questions

-●	Write a function called predict_future(‘Year’, ‘Month’ , ‘Laptop/Desktop’ , ‘Type_of_Customers?’ , ‘Coming from’ , ‘Place_in_India’) which, when called, would perform the following activity:
+●	A function called predict_future(‘Year’, ‘Month’ , ‘Laptop/Desktop’ , ‘Type_of_Customers?’ , ‘Coming from’ , ‘Place_in_India’) which, when called, would perform the following activity:

-1. Predict “Level 4” future values for the next 1 year, given the parameters of the function.
-(Please make sure the parameters have default values in place) Also, plot it.
+1. Predict and plot “Level 4” future values for the next 1 year, given the parameters of the function.

 2. Generates the MAPE and RMSE of your prediction of the year 2022, 2021 & 2020 for the given parameters.